tuhoalyhuynh/node-express/README.md

 console.log(subtract(10, 20));
 ```

-The top line allows you to call the functions within the opject from myModule.js to index.js
+The top line allows you to call the functions within the object from `myModule.js` to `index.js`

-The purpose of this is to separate functions from your index.js and only have logic in your index
+The purpose of this is to separate functions from your `index.js` and only have logic in your index